 One major purpose of the Alternatives Traffic Analysis Technical Memo was to establish the preliminary design year capacity conditions for each interchange option.
 Given the varying range of accessory options, operations were evaluated using several means.
 When feasible, the range of interchange types at a given location were ranked using the FHWA tool known as Capacity Analysis for Planning of Junctions (CAP-X).
 CAP-X is an Excelbased spreadsheet that provides a planning level assessment of conventional and innovative interchange configurations.
-In some cases, an AO was too complex to be evaluated by CAP-X; in those cases the AO was excluded from the ranking.
+In some cases, an AO was too complex to be evaluated by CAP-X; in those cases, the AO was excluded from the ranking.
 In addition to this ranking process, Synchro and SimTraffic was used to establish planning-level operational metrics using delay and LOS to compare interchange configurations.
 Given the volume of AOs to evaluate, Synchro interchange templates were used.
 The use of template files eliminated the need to devote substantial effort to develop multiple, often complex, individual interchange models at each interchange location.
 SIDRA Intersection 6 was another tool used to evaluate capacity of roundabout configurations.
-More detail on the individual analysis tools can be found in the Traffic Technical Memo, (Appendix D).
+More detail on the individual analysis tools can be found in the Alternatives Traffic Analysis Technical Memo (Appendix D).

-AOs developed for the interchange-to-interchange system where the three freeways meet were assessed using generalized capacity thresholds for freeway and ramp sections, as described in section 2.1.2.1 of this DEIS.
+AOs developed for the interchange-to-interchange system where the three freeways meet were assessed using generalized capacity thresholds for freeway and ramp sections.